Sharon-Rebecca-Kulundu/Classification-of-Water-Wells-in-Tanzania/README.md

 # Phase-3-project
-Prediction of water wells in Tanzania
+##Classification of water wells in Tanzania